openbmc/docs/designs/design-template.md

 ### Organizational

-- Does this repository require a new repository?
+- Does this proposal require a new repository?
 (Yes, No)
 - Who will be the initial maintainer(s) of this repository?
 - Which repositories are expected to be modified to execute this design?
 - Make a list, and add listed repository maintainers to the gerrit review.